 There will be plenty of time for passengers to enjoy the city and all it has to offer.
 York has some major tourist attractions including the National Railway Museum, the largest museum of its type in Britain; the Castle; the Shambles; the splendid Gothic York Minster, one of the largest of its kind in northern Europe; and the city walls.
 There are a number of other interesting museums, quaint alleyways, and a good variety of shops.

-Our train leaves York late afternoon, and we will retrace our outward steps along the East Coast Main Line where Duchess of Sutherland should achieve its maximum speed.
-We stop to set down passengers at the same stations as on the northbound journey, except we call additionally at Finsbury Park to set down.We will then continue via West Hamstead, where we will call to set down passengers, and then to Ealing Brioadway, our final calling point.
+Our train leaves York late afternoon, this time steam hauled by 60009 Union of South Africa, and we will retrace our outward steps along the East Coast Main Line.
+We stop to set down passengers at the same stations as on the northbound journey, except we call additionally at Finsbury Park to set down.We will then continue via West Hamstead, where we will call to set down passengers, and then to Ealing Broadway, our final calling point.